-The SWIFTNet PKI CA private signing key is stored in local HSMs that meet the FIPS140-1 or FIPS 140-2 level 3 standard.
+The SWIFTNet PKI CA private signing key is stored in local HSMs that meet the FIPS 140-2 level 3 standard.

-Subscriber private keys are generated and stored on an HSM that complies with minimally FIPS 140-1 or 140-2 level 2, provided by SWIFT (see section 1.3.5).
+Subscriber private keys are generated and stored on an HSM that complies with minimally FIPS 140-2 level 2, provided by SWIFT (see section 1.3.5).